michaelthorne/michaelthorne.github.io/_posts/2017-05-22-2017-fnb-cape-town-12-onerun-review.md

 Event organiser Stillwater Sports, used Entry Ninja to manage the online registration process.
 Online entry for this event was much like any other.
 The entry cost R180 which included a R20 temporary running license.
-All entrants received a branded, PUMA "technical performance" t-shirt.
+All entrants received a branded, PUMA “technical performance” t-shirt.

 #### Seeding